Towards Selecting the Informative Alternative Relational Query Plans for Database Education: Abstract

 \section{Abstract}

-A key learning goal of learners taking database systems course is to understand how \textsc{sql} queries are processed in an \textsc{rdbms} in \emph{practice}.
-To this end, comprehension of the cost-based comparison of different plan choices to select the query execution plan (\textsc{qep}) of a query is paramount.
-Unfortunately, off-the-shelf \textsc{rdbms} typically only expose the selected \textsc{qep} to users without revealing information about representative \textit{alternative query plans} considered during \textsc{qep} selection in a \emph{learner-friendly} manner, hindering the learning process.
-In this paper, we present a novel \emph{end-to-end} and \emph{generic} framework called \textsc{arena} that facilitates exploration of \textit{informative} alternative query plans of a given \textsc{sql} query to aid the comprehension of \textsc{qep} selection.
-Under the hood, \textsc{arena} addresses a novel problem called\textit{ informative plan selection problem} (\textsc{tips}) which aims to discover a set of $k$ alternative plans from the underlying plan space so that the \textit{plan interestingness} of the set is maximized.
-Specifically, we explore two variants of the problem, namely \textit{batch} \textsc{tips} and \textit{incremental} \textsc{tips}, to cater to diverse set of learners.
-Due to the computational hardness of the problem, we present a 2-approximation algorithm to address it efficiently.
-Exhaustive experimental study with real-world learners demonstrates the effectiveness of \textsc{arena} in enhancing learners' understanding of the alternative plan choices considered during \textsc{qep} selection.
+Off-the-shelf \textsc{rdbms} typically expose only the query execution plan (\textsc{qep}) of an \textsc{sql} query, without presenting information about representative \textit{alternative query plans} (\textsc{aqp}s) considered during plan selection in a \emph{user-friendly} manner.
+Providing easy access to representative \textsc{aqp}s is valuable in database education, as it helps learners understand the plan choices made by a query optimizer, one of the several important components related to the topic of relational query processing.
+In this paper, we present a novel problem called\textit{ informative plan selection problem} (\textsc{tips}) which aims to discover a set of $k$ \textit{informative} \textsc{aqp}s from the underlying plan space so that the \textit{plan informativeness} of the set is maximized.
+Specifically, we explore two variants of the problem, \textit{batch} \textsc{tips} and \textit{incremental} \textsc{tips}, to cater to diverse learners.
+Due to the computational hardness of the problem, we present an approximation algorithm to address it efficiently while providing theoretical guarantees for the results.
+An extensive experimental study--including feedback from real-world learners and a three-year in-class evaluation of academic outcomes--demonstrates the effectiveness of our solutions for database education.